dnebauer/vim-dn-latex/README.md

 The plugin includes files for beamer themes Air, Amsterdam, Bunsen, Frederiksberg, Lleida, McGill, Oxygen, Stockton, Sybila, Torino and UNL.
 These files are located in the vim-dn-latex-resources/beamer plugin subdirectory.
 To install the themes in tex they need to copied into a latex directory.

 Provided vim-dn-latex-resources/beamer is on the runtimepath, the beamer files can be copied to the TEXMFHOME directory (usually ~/texmf on unix) by running the DNL_SyncBeamer function.
-This function determines the target directory with 'kpsewhich' and the files are copied (synchronised) by 'rsync'.
+This function determines the target directory with 'kpsewhich', the files are copied (synchronised) by 'rsync', and the tex ls-R database is updated by 'mktexlsr' (also called 'texhash' on some systems).

-To synchronise beamer files with each git-merge (which includes all git-pulls) it is possible to set up a template.
-In the vim-dn-latex-resources/git plugin subdirectory is a script that can be used as a global post-merge hook (it checks the repository name and only acts on a vim-dn-latex repository merge/pull.)
+It is possible to automate beamer file synchronisation by setting a custom script to run during each git merge (includes all git pulls) of the repository.
+Such a script is provided in the vim-dn-latex-resources/git plugin subdirectory.
+See `:h dn-latex-beamer-git-hook` for details on setting this script to run automatically.

 Templates
 ---------